cobalthq/cobalt-product-public-docs/content/en/Getting started/_index.md

      what to include when you [Define Your Assets](./assets).
 1. Define [details](./details) of your environment.
    Is your asset in production or in development?
 Does part of your system reside on a Cloud platform?
-You'll answer these questions in this step.
 1. Start [planning](./planning) the test.
-Define your desired test intensity, which drives the number of credits to use.
+Define your desired pentest start date.
+We need time to find the best available pentesters for your assets. test intensity, which drives the number of credits to use.
 1. Review your pentest request.
 Use our [Pentest Checklist](./checklist) to make sure you've included _all_ information that our pentesters need.